justinmk/justinmk.github.io/_posts/2018-01-01-vim-social-life.md

 Finally the `-` file tells Vim to slurp input as plain text into a buffer.
 Then commands can be given with `-c` or `--cmd`.

-There's another thing I want to announce at the dinner table: if you specify the `-` file, then other _file arguments_ are not allowed. `:help vim-arguments` characterizes these independent "editing ways":
+There's something I want to announce at the dinner table: if you specify the `-` file, then other _file arguments_ are not allowed. `:help vim-arguments` characterizes these independent "editing ways":

 > Exactly one out of the following five items may be used to choose how to start editing: